Key takeaways

 - Call box: Located at the property’s entry, the call box is the device visitors will use to call a tenant and request access.

-- Substations: Often hardwired into each individual unit, substations are the devices tenants use to grant access and speak with visitors.
+- Substations: Often hardwired into each unit, substations are the devices tenants use to grant access and speak with visitors.

-- Door strike: Connected to the call box, the door strike receives a signal to unlock the door and let the visitor inside.
+- Door strike: Connected to the door call box, the door strike receives a signal to unlock the door and let the visitor inside.

 These access control systems have been used for years because they enhance security and safety.
 Plus, they provide a level of convenience for tenants.
 The ability to receive access requests and grant them without ever having to leave the apartment unit benefits everyone involved.